- Common Name

 - Tropical regions; found in lowland forests

-- Global: has not been quantified, but the species is reported to be scarce to locally common.
-The population appears to be decreasing due to habitat destruction and fragmentation.
+- The global population size has not been quantified, but the species is reported to be scarce to locally common.
+The population appears to be decreasing due to habitat destruction and fragmentation

 - IUCN: Least concern

 Mynahs are able to learn to mimic human voices or any sounds they choose.

 The word "mynah" derives from the Sanskrit "madana" meaning joyful or delightful, which is derived from the root meaning "bubbles."
 So the derived word "mynah" means "bubbling with joy."

 Mynahs prefer to build their nests in holes, tree cavities, but may also use openings in cliff sides, walls, or even rooftops.

 Although starlings and mynah birds, are native to Africa and Southeast Asia, some were intentionally introduced to North America, Hawaii, and Australia to aid in insect control.

 Austin, G. Birds of the World.
 Golden Press, Inc., New York.
 1961.